lcarnevale/anpr-yolo-ocr/README.md

 ./run.sh
 ```

-## How to check logs
+## How to read the logs
-Read the log file.
 The filename is custom and it can be modified in the configuration file.
 ```bash
 tail -f /var/log/lcarnevale/license-plate-detection.log
 ```